 How do you know if someone is addicted to opioids?

-When opioids are misused, they have a euphoric effect on the user, which makes them want to keep using it.
+When opioids are misused, they have a euphoric effect on the user, which makes them want to keep using.
 Their brain changes over time, generating in them a powerful urge to take the drug.
-When the drug is removed, they experience withdrawal, which can have numerous physical, psychological or behavioral symptoms that vary from case to case.
+When the drug is removed, they experience withdrawal, which can have numerous physical, psychological, or behavioral symptoms that vary from case to case.
 Common symptoms may include nausea, vomiting, diarrhea, insomnia, and bodily aches.

 Consequently, the user feels the constant urge to take opioids, both to chase the euphoria and to relieve the uncomfortable withdrawal symptoms.
 It is a negative cycle that can lead to several health problems as well as dire financial and social consequences for the user.
 An estimated 4-6% of those who misuse prescription opioids later transition to using heroin.
 Other visible signs of addiction are loss of control, persistent cravings, and drug-seeking behavior.